How to Clean an Oil Painting without Damaging It

 Dust is Stubborn

 Wherever your artwork is stored or even if you have kept it in appropriate storage, it is most likely to accumulate dirt at a rapid pace.
-It may have a devastating effect on the oil painting.
+It may have a devastating effect on oil painting.
 As we know, oil paintings are not covered by anything.

 How To Clean Oil Painting